 - Website: https://www.broward.org/Airport/Pages/default.aspx

 - Flight Tracker: https://www.broward.org/airport/Passengers/Flights/Pages/FlightInformationArrivals.aspx

 Know Before You Go

-Although it has undergone a few name changes over the past century, FLL originally opened as the Merle Fogg Airport in 1929.
-These days, it has four terminals and operates nearly 30 airlines dispatching to destinations all over the world.
-The busiest domestic route from Fort Lauderdale-Hollywood International Airport is—by far—Atlanta, Georgia, followed by New York City and Baltimore.
+FLL has four terminals and operates nearly 30 airlines dispatching to destinations all over the world.
+One of the busiest domestic routes from Fort Lauderdale-Hollywood International Airport is to Atlanta, Georgia, followed by New York City and Baltimore.
 As far as international travel goes, FLL is a popular stopover for travelers en route to Nassau and other Caribbean destinations.

 The airport has a 12,000-space parking complex that offers an abundance of short-term parking options.
-You can choose to pay an hourly or daily rate or splurge on valet.
+You can choose to pay an hourly or daily rate or splurge on valet service.
 Parking garages can be accessed on the ground floor (arrivals) level only.

 FLL's three parking garages include:

 - Cypress: Terminal 1 (hourly parking only)